khaledosama999/distributed-locks/README.md

 | arguments | type | required| default | description |
 | -------| ---------- | ---------- | ---------| --------- |

+## Tests
+To run tests locally you need a running docker host, as some tests spawn up docker containers

 ## Guarantees